obrigg/Cisco-ISE-Email-Notifications/README.md

 ## The Challenge

+While enterprise customers usually have a SOC team monitoring the various security systems for alerts, not all customer have the resources for SOC or a centralized monitoring and event management systems.
-Some customers are asking for email notifications, as an alerting mechanism for RADIUS failures on ISE.
+These customers would prefer to use email notifications as an alerting mechanism for RADIUS failures on ISE.
+However, (currently) ISE does not have a built-in capability to send email upon RADIUS failures.

+With Cisco ISE's open APIs - that does not need to stop us.

 ## The Solution

-This script will use ISE pxGrid API to fetch RADIUS failures from ISE and send them via mail.
+This code will leverage ISE's pxGrid API to fetch RADIUS failures from ISE and send them via mail.
+(#TODO - change the operation mode to `push` instead of `pull`)

 ## How to run the script: